This is a description of the 20 competition categories in the Uganda National Journalism Awards 2020.

 A journalist may submit one photo or video for a single story, or no more than three topically related videos or photos for a story series or feature.

 This award will recognise reporting of politics and political power.
 Entries could focus on a range of subjects including elections, parliament, governance and the democratic or political process.
 Judges will look for innovative issue-based reporting that informs and engages audiences.

-This award will go to a journalist(s) whose cover(s) sports with originality.
+This award will go to a journalist(s) who cover(s) sports with originality.
 It recognises reporting that brings sporting occasions or sporting events to life with creativity and quality.